msi-ris/Tutorials/rnaseq_cmd_beta.md

 ### <a name="2.1"></a> 2.1: Prepare to Run `CHURP`
 First, connect to a login node on Mesabi by typing `ssh mesabi` at the login prompt.
 If you do no have ssh keys set up, you will have to enter your password again.
-It is the same as your X.500 password.
+It is the same as your InternetID password.
 Note the `@login` part of the prompt changes to reflect that you have started a shell on the Mesabi login node.